YueYin27/snellcaster/README.md

 </p>

 ## ✨ Overview
-Refracting Reality (<span style="color:#fae46b; font-weight:bold;">CVPR 2026 Highlight</span>) introduces Snellcaster, a generation framework for synthesizing images with transparent objects that obey physically grounded optics.
+Refracting Reality (CVPR 2026 Highlight) introduces Snellcaster, a generation framework for synthesizing images with transparent objects that obey physically grounded optics.
 Given a text prompt, Snellcaster synchronizes pixels within the object’s boundary with those outside by warping and merging the pixels using Snell’s Law of Refraction at each step of the generation trajectory.
-For surfaces that are not directly observed in the image but are visible via refraction or reflection, we recover their appearance by synchronizing the image with a second generated view—a panorama centered at the object—using the same warping and merging procedure.
+For surfaces that are not directly observed in the image but are visible via refraction or reflection, we recover their appearance by synchronizing the image with a second generated view — a panorama centered at the object — using the same warping and merging procedure.

 ## 🚀 Quickstart